 https://github.com/crazzyfool/config-bash.git

-Later you’ll also need one for mr
+Later you’ll also need one for mr.

 https://github.com/crazzyfool/config-mr.git